-The Authority notes that SunWater has commented that some costs incurred in administering continuous sharing arrangements are incurred at the scheme where continuous sharing arrangements are in place and at Brisbane head office.
-SunWater also comment that:
+The Authority noted that SunWater had commented that some costs incurred in administering continuous sharing arrangements are incurred at the scheme where continuous sharing arrangements are in place and at Brisbane head office.
+SunWater also commented that:

 - (a) schemes specific costs relate primarily to the change from quarterly to monthly meter reading; and - (b) head office costs relate primarily to processing of information to arrive at daily estimates of irrigator account balances.